fp7mplane/protocol-ri/doc/protocol-spec.md

 ### Augmented Registry Information

-Additional keys beyond __prim__, __desc__, and __name__ may appear in an mPlane registry to augment information about each element; these are not presently used by the reference implementation's information model but may be used by software built around
+Additional keys beyond __prim__, __desc__, and __name__ may appear in an mPlane registry to augment information about each element; these are not presently used by the reference implementation's information model but may be used by software built around the SDK.

 Elements in the core registry at `http://ict-mplane.eu/registry/core` may contain the following augmented registry keys:

 - __units__: If applicable, units in which the element is expressed; equal to the units part of a structured name if present.
+- __ipfix-eid__: The element ID of the equivalent IPFIX ([RFC 7011](http://tools.ietf.org/html/7011) Information Element.
+- __ipfix-pen__: The SMI Private Enterprise Number of the equivalent IPFIX Information Element, if any.

 ## Message Types